Special Education Grants

 What

 Grants of up to $500 are available to public school teachers and therapists to serve special education students TK through 12.
-Requests can be for classroom supplies and resources to send home, educational virtual field trips, or professional development.
+Requests can be for classroom supplies and resources, educational field trips, or professional development.
 Examples: sensory integration resources, developmental toys, speech and language materials, oral motor kits, math manipulatives, resource books.

 When